Nimrockdev/server-dar/readme.md

 # Server-dar

-Use .env file in project root
+Use .env file in project root.
+Use the service password to unzip the file

 ## Install project
    `npm install`

 ## esLint
-   `npx eslint src/js/index.js`
+   `npx eslint file`

 ## Testing JEST
    `npm run test`